Botschafte Lucki Maurer

 What distinguishes Nesmuk knives from other knives you've worked with before?

-What words would you use to describe Nesmuk knives?
+How would you describe Nesmuk knives?

 Why are good tools (like Nesmuk knives) so important in your profession?